Stones – Training Tip

 - How to Begin Training with the Atlas Stones

 - Diesel Stone Lifting Chronicles – Part 1

 - 7 Reasons to Start Lifting Stones

 - More Medley Training for Serious Athletes

 - Grip Considerations for Lifting the Husafell Stone

 This entry was posted on Monday, May 26th, 2008 at 6:44 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson